BREAKING NEWS

 A woman went to pick up items from her ex-boyfriend’s home and was never seen alive again.
-It took an all-woman jury about 4 hours to convict him of murder.
+It took an all-woman jury about four hours to convict him of murder.

-Now, the killer will spend decades behind bars.
+Now, the killer must spend decades behind bars.

-This month, a judge in Ohio sentenced John Mack Jr. to life in prison for killing his ex-girlfriend, Melinda Davis.
-He was convicted of 17 charges in connection to the case, including two counts of aggravated murder.
+A judge in Ohio sentenced John Mack Jr. to life in prison for killing his ex-girlfriend, Melinda Davis.
+He was convicted of 17 charges in connection with the case, including two counts of aggravated murder.

 "We're dismayed by the circumstances of this case, but happy with the outcome we've achieved," Richland County Prosecutor Gary Bishop said, according to the Richland Source.
 "Our hearts continue to go out to Melinda Davis' family.